alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

 > Step 4: Stack Overflow

-After googling, you will probably find your question answered on Stack Overflow.
+After googling, you will probably find your question answered on [StackOverflow.com](http://StackOverflow.com "Stack Overflow web site").

 Remember, though: *not all answers are correct*.
 You shouldn't just copy and paste code from the first result.

-# SOOP: Stack Overflow Oriented Programming
+# SOOP: StackOverflow Oriented Programming

-Copy / paste / tweak is not ideal, but it is acceptable...
+copy / paste / tweak / repeat

+This workflow is far from ideal, but it is acceptable...

 ... **with these caveats:**